MotionFlex0/youtube-chat-overlay/README.md

 # youtube-chat-overlay
- Overlays YouTube live chat onto video
+ A web extension which overlays YouTube live chat onto video.
+Support Firefox and Chrome.